Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 |float|1.17549 x 10<sup>-38</sup>|3.40282 x 10<sup>38</sup>|6 digits|
 |double|2.22507 x 10<sup>-308</sup>|1.79769 x 10<sup>308</sup>|15 digits|

-On computers that don’t follow the IEEE standard, Table 7.4 won’t be valid.
+On computers that don't follow the IEEE standard, Table 7.4 won't be valid.
 In fact, on some machines, `float` may have the same set of values as `double`, or `double` may have the same values as `long double`.
 Macros that define the characteristics of the floating types can be found in the `<float.h>` header.

 In C99, the floating types are divided into two categories.
 The `float`, `double`, and `long double` types fall into one category, called the ***real floating types***.
 Floating types also include the complex types (`float_Complex`, `double_Complex`, and `long double_Complex`), which are new in C99.